Latimer diagram: Application

 Latimer diagrams can be used in the construction of Frost diagrams, as a concise summary of the standard electrode potentials relative to the element.
 Since Δ_{r}Go = -nFEo, the electrode potential is a representation of the Gibbs energy change for the given reduction.
-The sum of the Gibbs energy changes for subsequent reductions (e.g. from O_{2} to H_{2}O_{2}, then from H_{2}O_{2} to H_{2}O) is the same as the Gibbs energy change for the overall reduction (i.e. from O_{2} to H_{2}O), in accordance with Hess's law.
+The sum of the Gibbs energy changes for subsequent reductions (e.g. from O2 to H2O2, then from H2O2 to H2O) is the same as the Gibbs energy change for the overall reduction (i.e. from O2 to H2O), in accordance with Hess's law.
 This can be used to find the electrode potential for non-adjacent species, which gives all the information necessary for the Frost diagram.

 It must be stressed that standard reduction potentials are not additive values.
-They cannot be directly summed up, or subtracted, from the values in volt indicated in a Latimer diagram.
+They cannot be directly summed up, or subtracted, from the values (in volts) indicated in a Latimer diagram.
 If needed, their calculation must be performed via the difference in Gibbs free energies.
-The easiest way to proceed is simply to use energies (nE) directly expressed in electron-volt (eV), because the Faraday constant F and the sign minus simplifies on both side of the equation.
-So, the values of E in volt must be simply multiplied by the number (n) of electron transferred in the considered half-reaction.
-Since the Faraday constant can disappear from the equation, no need to calculate Δ_{r}Go expressed in joule.
+The easiest way to proceed is simply to use energies (nE) directly expressed in electron-volts (eV), because the Faraday constant F and the sign minus simplifies on both side of the equation.
+So, the values of Eo in volts must be simply multiplied by the number (n) of electrons transferred in the half-reaction.
+Since the Faraday constant can disappear from the equation, no need to calculate Δ_{r}Go expressed in joules.